Full counting statistics in the sine-Gordon model: The sine--Gordon model and its thermodynamic description

 Once the filling is determined from Eqs.(\ref{eq:filling},\ref{eq:tba_pseudo-energy}), the dressed charges are calculated as

 The dressed charges are instrumental in calculating the thermodynamic expectation values of the corresponding observables.
 As a special case of the dressing equation, the total density of states is and $\rho_a(\theta)=\rho^{\text{tot}}_a(\theta)\vartheta_a(\theta)$ is the density of (occupied) states.
 We note that it is possible to partially decouple \cite{2024ScPP...16..145N} the above sets of equations (\ref{eq:tba_pseudo-energy},\ref{eq:tba_dressing}) for numerical efficiency.
 However, the decoupling procedure mixes the source terms in Eqs. (\ref{eq:tba_pseudo-energy}) and (\ref{eq:tba_dressing}), and for complicated quantities to be dressed, the partially decoupled version of the equations becomes cumbersome to use.
-For this reason, in this work, we used the fully coupled version.
+For this reason, we used the fully coupled version in this work.

 The expectation values of the conserved charge densities are generated by the (generalised) free energy: $\langle \hat h^{(k)}\rangle = \partial_{\beta_k} \tilde f$.
 In particular, in the grand canonical ensemble, the energy and topological charge density are given by